Medieval Cookery and Mealtimes: A Journey Through Castle Kitchens

 The Dirty Truth About Medieval Toilets: Boring History for Bedtime

-Medieval Wedding Fashion: Layers of Wealth and Symbolism – Boring History for Bedtime
+Medieval Wedding Fashion: Clothing, Colors, and Customs (Boring History for Sleep)

 Humorous digital artwork of a medieval queen in an exaggerated pose sticking out her tongue and turning back over her shoulder, wearing a gold-trimmed gown and crown, with bold text reading 'Boring History for Sleep: Medieval Wedding Fashion' and a playful caption pointing to her posture saying 'Pose banned (1307)'